humanutility/humanutility.github.io/_posts/2016-09-09-loria-detroit.markdown

 She'd never been shut off before, yet, she knew if the bill grew much larger, shut off was a very real possibility.
 The notion of living without the basics--especially running water--was _unthinkable_.

 That's when Loria sought outside help.
 Searching the Internet led her to The Human Utility.
 Donation by donation, we quickly paid Loria's outstanding water bill to the Detroit Water & Sewerage Department.

+With her water service back on, Loria is working hard to get back on her feet doing data entry work.